HiwotBelay/Task-Manager-Api/README.md

 # Task Manager API - Backend Developer Test

-A complete REST API for task management built with Next.js, featuring all required endpoints and bonus features.
+A complete REST API for task management built with Next.js, featuring all required endpoints and bonus features

 ## 🚀 Features